rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 **timestep**: Length of the timesteps.
 Acceptable values in minutes.
 This is currently only tested for 60-minute intervals.

+**server_simulation**: Whether the simulation runs on a local computer or on a server.
+Format is boolean.
+If set to True, the read/write functions will be skipped, *i.e.* no file will be read or written to the file system

 Common Parameters in the CSV/JSON files and in energyConversion.csv:
 --------------------------------------------------------------------